Niols/camelotte/README.md

 - The OPAM way: `opam install . --deps-only --with-test --with-doc`.

+The CI pushes the built derivations to a Nix cache, which Nix users might enjoy to use.
+The flake adds it as an `extra-trusted-substituters`.

 The Nix environment contains Git hooks that will check formatting of OCaml with Topiary, for instance, or that `dune-project` and the `*.opam` files are in sync.
 This is also enforced by the CI.
 There is currently no good way to follow